Anakhito-Shukurova/CSC-113-0901/README.md

 My biggest interest since childhood has been painting.
 Over time, this led me to study human anatomy on my own using books and YouTube videos.
 I became so interested in the subject that I even considered dedicating my life to medicine, especially becoming a surgeon.
 For various reasons, I decided not to follow that path and instead continue studying anatomy as a hobby.

-I chose to use my skills in graphic design, where I can combine creativity with my interest in form and the human body.
-I truly enjoy what I do and do not regret my choice.

 I chose to use my skills in graphic design, where I can apply my creativity and artistic abilities.
 I truly enjoy what I do and do not regret my choice.

 📚 Through these experiences, I realized that what I enjoy most is learning.
 I am a very curious person and like reading and watching content about anything that catches my attention.
 Recently, my main interest has been artificial intelligence, which is why I am excited to be part of this class!